nuochenpku/Harry-Potter-Dialogue-Dataset/README.md

 # Harry-Potter-Dialogue-Dataset
  This repository contains resources for accessing the official training and test data of Harry Potter Dialogue Dataset (***HPD***).
-The HPD is proposed in the paper: [**What would Harry say?
-Building Dialogue Agents for Characters in a Story**](https://arxiv.org/abs/2211.06869)
+The HPD is proposed in the paper: [**Large Language Models Meet Harry Potter:
+A Bilingual Dataset for Aligning Dialogue Agents with Characters**](https://arxiv.org/abs/2211.06869)

 **************************** **Updates** ****************************

+- 10/09/2023: Our paper accepted in EMNLP2023-Findings.

 - 7/3/2023: We utilize GPT-4 to further polish annotation and revise some mistakes in our test set, and release [*Official Website*](https://nuochenpku.github.io/HPD.github.io/) of HPD, where you can find more details and download data.
 We test current LLMs on HPD and report their results on [Baseline Evaluation and Download](#baseline-evaluation-and-download).

 - 6/4/2023: We utilize ChatGPT to polish annotation and revise some mistakes in our test set.
 - 22/11/2022: ~~We provide a new [executable file](https://drive.google.com/file/d/1rDQs0O8CGrqBKHaJGYzwJiky23FzXuAZ/view?usp=share_link) to download all collected data in HPD~~.
 See [ALL_DATA Download](#all_data-download) for more details.

-## Website
+# Website
- Our official website is at https://nuochenpku.github.io/HPD.github.io/.
+ Our official website is at [**HPDialogue**](https://nuochenpku.github.io/HPD.github.io/).
 We will add a leaderboard of LLMs and new paper in this website.
 ## Overview
 We present HPD: Harry Potter Dialogue Dataset to facilitate the study of building dialogue agents for characters in a story.
 It differs from existing dialogue datasets in two aspects: 1) HPD provides rich background information about the novel Harry Potter, including scene, character attributes, and character relations; 2) All these background information will change as the story goes on.
 In other words, each dialogue session in HPD correlates to a different background, and the storyline determines how the background changes.